 The practical research project Digital Canon?!
 Born-digital art in the Netherlands is twofold.
 On the one hand, a selected group of experts will reflect and work on the methodology and the development of selection criteria.
 Specific attention will be paid to defining the discipline that can be found on the intersection of art, science and technology.
 On the other hand, many people from the field will be asked to participate to the making of the actual canon: a list, map, website, network or representation of artworks and artists.
 The canon will be made collectively by both experts and the field.
 The resulting canon is also immediately under discussion: it is a starting point for further analysis and debate and actions.

 Digital Canon?!
 Launch at LIMA

-On Friday, March 22 LIMA celebrates the launch of the Digital Canon project from at 4 PM in LAB111, Amsterdam.
-Sanneke Huisman and Jan Robert Leegte will present the website specially developed for the project, discussing the importance of the canon, and the way the project has been developed.
-Drinks afterwards in the restaurant of LAB111.
+On Friday, March 22 LIMA the Digital Canon project was celebrated as a closing event of LIMA's yearly symposium Transformation Digital Art.
+Sanneke Huisman and Jan Robert Leegte launched the website specially developed for the project, and discussed the importance - and problematics - of canonisation, and the way the project has been developed.

 Explore the digital canon at digitalcanon.nl